edwardlavender/flapper/README.md

-`flapper` functions are illustrated using simulated data and the following sample data collected from flapper skate off the west coast of Scotland by Marine Scotland Science and Scottish Natural Heritage (now NatureScot) as part of the Movement Ecology of Flapper Skate project:
+`flapper` functions are illustrated using simulated data and the following sample data collected from flapper skate off the west coast of
+Scotland:

   - **dat\_ids** is a dataset containing the characteristics of a sample of tagged flapper skate;
   - **dat\_moorings** is a dataset containing some sample passive acoustic telemetry receiver locations and associated information;
-  - **dat\_acoustics** is a dataset containing some sample detection timeseries;
+  - **dat\_acoustics** is a dataset containing some sample detection time series;
-  - **dat\_archival** is a dataset containing some sample depth timeseries;
+  - **dat\_archival** is a dataset containing some sample depth time series;
-  - **dat\_sentinel** is a dataset containing some sample transmission – detection timeseries assembled from sentinel tags;
+  - **dat\_sentinel** is a dataset containing some sample transmission – detection time series assembled from sentinel tags;

+These example datasets were collected by Marine Scotland Science and NatureScot as part of the Movement Ecology of Flapper Skate project and belong to these organisations.
+If you wish to use these data, please contact Marine Scotland Science and NatureScot for further information.

 ## Data processing tools

-A number of functions facilitate the assembly, processing and checking of passive acoustic telemetry timeseries.
+A number of functions facilitate the assembly, processing and checking of passive acoustic telemetry time series.

   - **Data assembly.** Some functions facilitate data assembly.
 For example, `add_receiver_id()` adds unique receiver IDs to a dataframe